FriederikeBock/ALICEPCGtutorial/neutral-meson-and-direct-photon-analysis-afterburners/systematics.md

 ## 2. Running all the cuts

-After successfully running all the cut variations on the grid we need run the full meson analysis on all of them.z Please check the following things:
+After successfully running all the cut variations on the grid we need run the full meson analysis on all of them.
+Please check the following things:

 * All the fits converge
 * There is enough statistics available for all pt bins in both data and MC